 Summer savory (Satureja hortensis, native to Southeastern Europe) has been growing on my New York City terrace for four years.
 The annual cousin to hardy winter savory (Satureja montana), I find it more flexible in culinary applications as its flavor develops during the growing season.
 While it remains relatively unknown on American shores, I can’t imagine my summer cooking without its thyme-y pungence.

-After buying my first, hard-to-find seedling (Editor’s note: Try Silver Heights Farm at Union Square Greenmarket) I never spent another penny, as it self-seeds (maybe too) freely, popping up in spring all over my container garden.
+After buying my first, hard-to-find seedling, I never spent another penny, as it self-seeds (maybe too) freely, popping up in spring all over my container garden.

 The savory growing calendar looks like this:

-– August: Right now.
-Pretty little white flowers appear.
+August: Pretty little white flowers appear.
 Bees love them.
 I begin to pick extravagant bunches for mixing into lamb meatballs with pomegranate molasses and for marinating barbecue-bound butterflied legs of lamb with summer savory and yogurt.

 Summer savory needs full sun to grow well (six hours or more), a daily drink of water and well-drained soil.
-If you can’t find the plants and seeds in nurseries, at Greenmarkets or online, I can mail out baggies while supplies last.
-If you’d like some, holler back here in the comments.
+Look for seeds in nurseries, at Greenmarkets or online.